 "You were waking up.
 She only allowed one cat to come in."
-Flamepool motioned outside.
+Flamepool motioned outside with her tail.
 "Sootlife is outside organizing things, so I came."

 "No, no, no!"
 Flamepool nudged her towards her nest.
 "Stay.
 We don't want you open in that wound again."
 She eyed Snowdawn's neck nervously.

-Snowdawn sighed and pulled herself into her nest.
+Snowdawn sighed and dragged herself into her nest.